 If you decide to start therapy with us, we will try to give you an approximate idea of how many sessions may be needed.
 This contract of care allows you to book regular sessions into our diary, reserving a regular space just for your family and providing a sense of consistency and security, which is key in therapy.
 Depending on your personal situation, sessions are usually either weekly or fortnightly.
 Time between sessions may increase towards the end of therapy or in follow-up.

 We arrange for us to have regular review together as part of therapy.
-At the review (or sooner if appropriate), we give you feedback based on my developing understanding of how best to help your family.
+At the review (or sooner if appropriate), we give you feedback based on our developing understanding of how best to help your family.

 We believe that therapy should not be mysterious, and that you, as a parent, have a right to know generally what we’re working on and how.
 On the other hand, children also need some privacy to be able to trust their therapist and there are legal and professional rules around confidentiality.
 If there is something important that we think you should know, we will encourage your child to tell you or ask your child’s permission to tell you.
 The reviews we will hold are a helpful place for this, and with younger children more frequent feedback is important.
 If there is a serious safety issue which meets the criteria for breaching confidentiality, we have a duty to share this information with you.